Martyn-Dev/MSS70-Flasher-Master/README.md

 # MSS70 Flasher for the Z4M
 Tool to read the MSS70 DME.
+The end goal will be to prove write facilities too but at the moment that is out of my reach.

 ### Prerequisites